Chuyển đến nội dung chính

 Bài đăng phổ biến từ blog này

-The Rules of Link Building - Whiteboard Friday
+The Rules of Link Building - Best of Whiteboard Friday

 Posted by BritneyMuller Are you building links the right way?
 Or are you still subscribing to outdated practices?
-Britney Muller clarifies which link building tactics still matter and which are a waste of time (or downright harmful) in today's episode of Whiteboard Friday.
+Britney Muller clarifies which link building tactics still matter and which are a waste of time (or downright harmful) in one of our very favorite classic episodes of Whiteboard Friday.
 Click on the whiteboard image above to open a high-resolution version in a new tab!
 Video Transcription Happy Friday, Moz fans!
 Welcome to another edition of Whiteboard Friday.
 Today we are going over the rules of link building.
-It's no secret that links are one of the top three ranking factors in Goggle and can greatly benefit your website.
+It's no secret that links are one of the top three ranking factors in Google and can greatly benefit your website.
 But there is a little confusion around what's okay to do as far as links and what's not.
 So hopefully, this helps clear some of that up.
 The Dos All right.
 So what are the dos?
 What do you want to be doing?
 First and most importantly is just to...
 I. Determine the value of that link .
-So aside from ranking potential, what kind of value will that link brin...
+So aside from ranking potential, what kind of...